Sustainability

 The Teijin Group has made respect for the rights and dignity of all human beings its fundamental stance for achieving enhancement of the quality life, our corporate philosophy.
 We are committed to working in accordance with the United Nations Guiding Principles on Business and Human Rights (hereafter, "UNGPs") established by the United Nations in 2011 and the International Labour Organization (ILO) standards*.

-• *It includes endorsement and respect for "the abolition of child labour" "the elimination of forced or compulsory" "the elimination of discrimination" and "freedom of association and the effective recognition of the right to collective bargaining in respect of employment and occupation," as ILO Core Labour Standards.
+• *It includes endorsement and respect for "the effective abolition of child labour", "the elimination of all forms of forced or compulsory labour", "the elimination of discrimination in respect of employment and occupation", "freedom of association and the effective recognition of the right to collective bargaining in respect of employment and occupation" and "a safe and healthy working environment" as ILO Core Labour Standards.

 As our corporate philosophy represents, "the Teijin Group's purpose is to enhance the quality of life through a deep insight into human nature and needs, together with the application of our creative abilities."
 In achieving this goal, respect for the rights and dignity of all human beings is of the essence.

-In June 2018, the Teijin Group reformulated its Corporate Code of Conduct into five items, clearly expressing our commitment to human rights in the section on "Integrity."
+In June 2018, the Teijin Group reformulated its Corporate Code of Conduct into five items: "Together", "Environment, Safety & Health", "Integrity", "Joy at Work", and "INnovation". we clearly express our commitment to human rights in the section on "Integrity".

 Integrity: We act with integrity in compliance with laws and regulations, and show respect for human rights and local communities in which we operate.